merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 Both indices are on a scale of 0 to 1, where 1 is completely homogeneous and 0 is completely heterogeneous.
 If the algorithm is interrupted by a runtime error (due to unexpected issues such as not all genes being the same length for whatever reason, etc.), it will default to error values of -1 for the indices.
 So **if you see a -1 in your summary outputs**, it means we failed to make sense of the alignments in that gene cluster for some reason :/

 {:.warning}
-The complex processes influence protein folding and intricate chemical interactions between amino acid residues in reality should remind us that these assessments of similarity are only mere numerical suggestions, and do not necessarily reflect accurate biochemical insights, which is not the goal of these homogeneity indices.
+In reality, the complex processes that influence protein folding and the intricate chemical interactions between amino acid residues should remind us that these assessments of similarity are only mere numerical suggestions, and do not necessarily reflect accurate biochemical insights, which is not the goal of these homogeneity indices.

 ### Using homogeneity indices in pangenomes